 By 6.00 p.m. (or such later time as the Executive may in exceptional circumstances permit) on a closing date the offeror must inform the Executive and the Stock Exchange of its decision in relation to the revision, extension, expiry or unconditionality of the offer.
-The offeror must publish an announcement on the Stock Exchange's website by 7.00 p.m. on the closing date stating whether the offer has been revised or extended, has expired or has become or been declared unconditional (and, in such case, whether as to acceptances or in all respects).
-A draft of such announcement must be submitted to the Executive and the Stock Exchange by 6.00 p.m. for comment.
-Such announcement must be republished in accordance with Rule 12.2 on the next business day thereafter and must state the total number of shares and rights over shares:-
+The offeror must publish an announcement in accordance with the requirements of the Listing Rules by 7.00 p.m. on the closing date stating whether the offer has been revised or extended, has expired or has become or been declared unconditional (and, in such case, whether as to acceptances or in all respects).
+A draft of such announcement must be submitted to the Executive by 6.00 p.m. for comment.
+Such announcement must state the total number of shares and rights over shares:-